 Iglu is currently trialing Google Voice to help deliver remote working in its business support teams.

-If you would like to learn how our teams can help you to work collaboratively with G Suite and Google Chrome, please contact us here.
+If you would like to learn how our teams can help you to work collaboratively with Google Workspace and Google Chrome, please contact us here.